Pavlova With Caramelised Walnut And Sugared Citrus

 Hope you enjoyed this recipe.
 Let me know in the comments if you have already found your perfect combo for your pavlova or have any ideas to suggest.
 I am always open to trying something new!

-And if you still have any doubts or spot to fill on the table, check some more Christmas recipes over here!
+And if you still have any doubts or spots to fill on the table, check some more Christmas recipes over here!
 And some more entertaining ideas for the holidays over here!

 Hope you’re all having a great Christmas Eve that you’re with your loved ones or alone.
 Stay safe and enjoy!